 The National Trust offers a number of wonderful Dorset holiday cottages.
 We have more than 20 cottages in this picturesque county, including a collection of cottages on the coast as well as a selection of quirky and historic cottages.

 The Golden Cap of West Dorset encompasses the Jurassic Coast, including some of the best views on the south coast.
-The Trust have six cottages on the estate including Shedbush Farm House, a former working farm from the seventeenth century that sleeps six, with views towards the Golden Cap.
-Smaller cottages include Oak Cottage, Ash cottage and Elm Cottage - a row of three individual thatched cottages sleeping four to five people in each, ideal for a short UK break.
+The Trust have six cottages on the estate including Shedbush Farm House, a former working farm from the seventeenth-century that sleeps six, with views towards the Golden Cap.
+Smaller cottages include Oak Cottage, Ash Cottage and Elm Cottage - a row of three individual thatched cottages sleeping four to five people in each, ideal for a short UK break.

 Portland House in Weymouth is pretty unique.
 The Art Deco style villa is an eclectic example of fantasy architecture of the inter-war period.
-The holiday cottage offers wide terraces with unrivalled sea views and sleeps 12, making it the optimal choice for a family reunion or gathering with friends.
+The holiday cottage offers wide terraces with unrivaled sea views and sleeps 12, making it the optimal choice for a family reunion or gathering with friends.

 Dorset’s setting is a walker’s heaven.
 A bold mix of rural countryside and coastal scenery provides an ideal setting for taking many a stroll on your holiday.
-Rolling hills, quiet country lanes and a varied shoreline mean there are walks for everyone to enjoy.
+Rolling hills, quiet country lanes, and a varied shoreline mean there are walks for everyone to enjoy.

 Purbeck, near Corfe Castle in Devon, is one of the richest places for plant life in Britain.
 Perfect for a nature-spotting walk, Purbeck is home to 14 out of 17 British bat species and supports all six native reptiles.
 Purbeck Holiday Cottages include the Heathland Cottages, 1, 2 and 3, provide views across the heathland towards Poole, and a short drive away from the famous Studland Beach.